vivekbhansali/car-repair-shop-application/README.md

 # Car Repair Shop Application
-Application for Car Repair Shop to calculate length of service for each mechanic
+Application to calculate length of service (LOS) for cars in a Car Repair Shop.

-The application uses Django Framework with MySQL database.
+The application uses Python Django Framework with MySQL database.

 ## MySQL Database Settings:
 You need to enter the name of database you want to use along with proper username and password.